-On each Payment Date on or prior to the Group 1 Termination Date, after allocation of the Senior Reduction Amount, Subordinate Reduction Amount and Tranche Write-down Amounts with respect to Loan Group 1, the related Tranche Write-up Amount, if any, for such Payment Date will be allocated to increase the Class Notional Amount of each Group 1 Reference Tranche in the following order of priority until the cumulative Tranche Write-up Amount allocated to each such Reference Tranche is equal to the cumulative Tranche Write-down Amount previously allocated to such Group 1 Reference Tranche on or prior to such Payment Date, second, to the Class 1M-1 and Class 1M-1H Reference Tranches, pro rata, based on their Class Notional Amounts, third, to the Class 1M-2 and Class 1M-2H Reference Tranches, pro rata, based on their Class Notional Amounts, and
+On each Payment Date on or prior to the Group 1 Termination Date, after allocation of the Senior Reduction Amount, Subordinate Reduction Amount and Tranche Write-down Amounts with respect to Loan Group 1, the related Tranche Write-up Amount, if any, for such Payment Date will be allocated to increase the Class Notional Amount of each Group 1 Reference Tranche in the following order of priority until the cumulative Tranche Write-up Amount allocated to each such Group 1 Reference Tranche is equal to the cumulative Tranche Write-down Amount previously allocated to such Group 1 Reference Tranche on or prior to such Payment Date:

+second, to the Class 1M-1 and Class 1M-1H Reference Tranches, pro rata, based on their Class Notional Amounts, third, to the Class 1M-2A and Class 1M-AH Reference Tranches, pro rata, based on their Class Notional Amounts, fourth, to the Class 1M-2B and Class 1M-BH Reference Tranches, pro rata, based on their Class Notional Amounts, and fifth, to the Class 1B and Class 1B-H Reference Tranches, pro rata, based on their Class Notional Amounts immediately prior to such Payment Date.

-Because the Class 1M-1 and Class 1M-2 Notes correspond to the Class 1M-1 and Class 1M-2 Reference Tranches, respectively, any Tranche Write-up Amounts allocated to the Class 1M-1 or Class 1M-2 Reference Tranches pursuant to the hypothetical structure will result in a corresponding increase in the Class Principal Balance of the Class 1M-1 or Class 1M-2 Notes, as applicable.
-For the avoidance of doubt, through the Maturity Date, a Tranche Write-up Amount for Loan Group 1 may be applied to any Group 1 Reference Tranche whose Class Notional Amount has previously been reduced to zero (until the cumulative Tranche Write-up Amount allocated to such Class).
+Because the Class 1M-1, Class 1M-2A, Class 1M-2B Notes and Class 1B Notes correspond to the Class 1M-1, Class 1M-2A, Class 1M-2B and Class 1B Reference Tranches, respectively, any Tranche Write-up Amounts allocated to the Class 1M-1, Class 1M-2A, Class 1M-2B or Class 1B Reference Tranche will result in a corresponding increase in the Class Principal Balance of the Class 1M-1, Class 1M-2A, Class 1M-2B or Class 1B Notes, as applicable (without regard to any exchanges of Group 1 Exchangeable Notes for Group 1 RCR Notes for such Payment Date).
+If any Group 1 RCR Notes are held by Holders, any Tranche Write-up Amount that is allocable to the related Group 1 Exchangeable Notes will be allocated to increase the Class Principal Balance or Class Notional Amount, as applicable, of the related Group 1 RCR Notes.

-On each Payment Date on or prior to the Group 2 Termination Date, after allocation of the Senior Reduction Amount, Subordinate Reduction Amount and Tranche Write-down Amounts with respect to Loan Group 2, the related Tranche Write-up Amount, if any, for such Payment Date will be allocated to increase the Class Notional Amount of each Group 2 Reference Tranche in the following order of priority until the cumulative Tranche Write-up Amount allocated to each such Reference Tranche is equal to the cumulative Tranche Write-down Amount previously allocated to such Group 2 Reference Tranche on or prior to such Payment Date, second, to the Class 2M-1 and Class 2M-1H Reference Tranches, pro rata, based on their Class Notional Amounts.
+On each Payment Date on or prior to the Group 2 Termination Date, after allocation of the Senior Reduction Amount, Subordinate Reduction Amount and Tranche Write-down Amounts with respect to Loan Group 2, the related Tranche Write-up Amount, if any, for such Payment Date will be allocated to increase the Class Notional Amount of each Group 2 Reference Tranche in the following order of priority until the cumulative Tranche Write-up Amount allocated to each such Group 2 Reference Tranche is equal to the cumulative Tranche Write-down Amount previously allocated to such Group 2 Reference Tranche on or prior to such Payment Date:

-third, to the Class 2M-2 and Class 2M-2H Reference Tranches, pro rata, based on their Class Notional Amounts, and
+second, to the Class 2M-1 and Class 2M-1H Reference Tranches, pro rata, based on their Class Notional Amounts.